ademersseman/CS603-Final-Project/README.md

 specified by the LLM.

 # Video Demo
-In this video demo the robot is given the prompt "I'm hungry" following which the robot decides to navigate to the apple.
+In this video demo the robot is given the prompt "I'm hungry."
+Based on this prompt the robot decides to navigate to the apple.

 [Demo Youtube Video](https://youtube.com/shorts/6sXa2ZZjZ1Y)